-- 9. Technical complexity: The exemption will allow the Contractor to pre-qualify/select subcontractors that have demonstrated technical expertise, knowledge, and experience with the logistical challenges of demolition and construction in a public events site, all of which can be factored into the contractor selection in the RFP process.
+- 8. Better Control of Impact of Market Conditions on Cost and Time to Complete: Does not apply. - 9.
+Technical complexity: The exemption will allow the contractor to pre-qualify/select subcontractors that have demonstrated technical expertise, knowledge, and experience with the logistical challenges of demolition and construction in a public events site, all of which can be factored into the contractor selection in the RFP process.
 The selection of a contractor with demonstrated experience and success in implementing similar projects will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on budget, with fewer construction delays and change orders, resulting in lower costs and increased benefit to the community.
 The RFP process will take into account each contractor's past performance and technical knowledge.
 Based on the necessary quality of the finished project, and the technical complexity of the undertaking, the Procurement Manager believes an alternative contracting process to be necessary and in the best interest of the agency. - 10.
-New construction, renovation or remodel: Both the Prefunction A&C Restrooms and VIP Suite B are considered renovation projects.
-VIP Suite B has a hard start and stop date due to previously booked events (January 12th, 2021 thru June 3rd, 2021).
-Bringing a contractor on board sooner will ensure the project is completed within the specified time frame thus reducing the schedule impact risk to Metro. - 11.
-Occupancy during construction: The building will remain occupied during the construction period. - 12.
-Phased Construction Work: Prefunction A & C Restrooms will be completed in 2 phases to ensure the general public have use of working restrooms on the main floor. - 13.
+New construction, renovation or remodel: This renovation project is a series of linked phases, the start of the next phase contingent on completion of the previous, subject to constraints of events booked in the facility.
+Bringing a contractor on board sooner will ensure the project is completed within the constraints of interlinked phases and client events thus reducing the schedule impact risk to Metro. - 11.
+Occupancy during construction: The building will remain occupied during the construction period.
+The contractor will be responsible for carefully coordinating construction events with building operations to minimize disruptions for clients, staff and general public. - 12.
+Phased Construction Work: This project requires the contractor to navigate two simultaneous phasing constraints.
+1. To minimize staff disruption, four distinct staff work areas will be sequenced to start contingent on completion of the previous phase.
+2. Booked events in the facility place unique restrictions on construction, limiting access and types of activities depending on extent and nature of each event.
+The construction work plan must be phased in anticipation of these event-driven constraints. - 13.
 Availability of personnel, consultant and legal counsel with CM/GC expertise.
 The Office of Metro Attorney, Project Manager, and Project Architect have the necessary qualifications and expertise to negotiate, administer, and enforce the terms of Metro's CM/GC public improvement contract, including prior experience governing large CM/GC projects and managing them to a successful completion.